How to Stop iPhone Calendar Spam

 How Did the Spam Get on My Calendar?

-Anyone can send you calendar invites if they know your email address, which gets tricky when Apple’s default programming sends you automatic notifications prompting you to accept or decline invites.
-Whatever you do, don’t click either of these options — pressing Decline or Accept lets the sender know you have an active account, which makes you a prime target for more spam invites.
+Anyone can send you calendar invites if they know your email address, which gets tough when Apple’s default programming sends you automatic notifications prompting you to accept or decline invites.
+Whatever you do, don’t click either of these options – pressing Decline or Accept lets the sender know you have an active account, which makes you a prime target for more spam invites.

 • “You won a new iPhone!”